CloudSecurityCompliance/GettingandCleaningData/CodeBook.md

 * "Activity"

 ##Detailed Script Instruction
-There are 10 steps in the run-analysis R script
+There are 10 steps in the run-analysis R script.

 1. Step 1 No transformation.
 Each train data set was read.
 2. Step 2 No transformation.
 Each train data set was combined.
 3. Step 3 No transformation.
 Each test data set was read.